DikshantBhatia/tutor-ui-app/README.md

 ## Development server

+Install node and npm.
+Run npm install in the project root directory to install all dependencies.
-Run `ng serve` for a dev server.
+Run `npm start` or `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding